A showcase for provençal art, the Musée Regards de Provence is also a fascinating historic building in its own right.

 The temporary exhibitions are housed in galleries on the ground and first floors.
 These are long and low-ceilinged with unusual but surprisingly harmonious proportions, and the windows along both the front and the back walls make them very luminous.

-The glorious colours and sensuous shapes of Mayer's work hit you in the eye the moment you enter the building: a much-needed tonic on a cold, grey winter's day.
+The glorious colours and sensuous shapes of Mayer's work hit you in the eye the moment you enter the building.
 Bursting with high spirits and energy, this exhibition is the artist's first solo show in France and is guaranteed to make you leave with a smile.

 The pieces are geometric and semi-abstract but many of them contain recognisable motifs.
 Some are circus scenes, others couples, animals or plants.